sailfish-team/sailfish/doc/distributed_simulations.rst

 ^^^^^^^^^^^^^^^^^^^
 Sailfish can run distributed simulations on LSF clusters with ``libfairydust`` for GPU allocation.
 No special configuration is required and the job can be submittied via ``bsub`` directly.
+The ``setproctitle`` module is necessary for ``libfairydust`` compatibility.
+The module can be installed e.g. using ``pip``.
 Please refer to your cluster documentation for information about how to specify GPU requirements.

 Using InfiniBand